Disclosure: This post may contain affiliate links. I earn a small commission of product sales to keep this website going.

 The Live View can’t accurately show exactly what the JPEG will look like with Dynamic Range applied – all of that magic happens after the photo is created.

 So with that setting enabled, you can actually keep your exposure just where that clipping warning first appears.
-After the shutter button is pressed, the exposure in those highlight areas will be brought back down slightly.
-Just be cautious when pushing it if your intent is to indeed avoid clipping since it’s going to be very close.
+After the shutter button is pressed, the exposure in those highlight areas will be slightly reduced.
+Just be cautious when pushing it if you intend to indeed avoid clipping since it’s going to be very close.

 For RAW photography